Digital Regulatory Assurance System

 Overview

-The new system is designed to clarify environmental regulatory expectations to applicants and to support all authorization types managed by Alberta Environment and Protected Areas under the Water Act, Environmental Protection and Enhancement Act, and the Public Lands Act.
-DRAS will be used to manage the entire lifecycle of a project from application to authorization, monitoring and compliance reporting, to remediation and closure.
+The digital system maintains high environmental standards, makes the review of applications for approvals and licences more transparent and efficient, and clarifies the environmental regulatory expectations of applicants.
+When it’s fully developed, DRAS will support authorization types managed by Environment and Protected Areas under the Water Act and the Environmental Protection and Enhancement Act, and authorization types managed by Forestry and Parks under the Public Lands Act.
+DRAS will be used to manage the entire lifecycle of a project from application to authorization, monitoring and compliance reporting, remediation and closure.

 DRAS implementation